Olu-DAnalyst/Olu-DAnalyst/README.md

 - AI-assisted data analysis, reporting automation, and workflow optimisation
 - Stakeholder Reporting & Data Storytelling

 ---

+## 🧠 How I Work
+- Clean and structure messy datasets using SQL and Power Query
+- Build data models and define KPIs aligned with business goals
+- Create dashboards that highlight trends, risks, and opportunities
+- Translate findings into clear recommendations for stakeholders

+---
 ## 🛠️ Technical Skills & Technologies

 Here are the tools and technologies I use to analyse, model, visualise, and optimise data-driven solutions: